 Apart from issues related to child custody and child support, few aspects of divorce invite more stress and anxiety than the division of property.
-It is precisely because of the emotional component involved in dividing marital assets that an experienced lawyer can make this aspect of divorce less trying and easier to understand.
+Because of the emotional component involved in dividing marital assets, an experienced lawyer can make this aspect of divorce less trying and easier to understand.

-The law in California can seem simplistic and rigid in stating that, “Except for gifts and inheritances, all property acquired during a marriage is presumed to be community property.”
+The law in California can seem simplistic and rigid.
+It says, “Except for gifts and inheritances, all property acquired during a marriage is presumed to be community property.”

-However, the law provides for the characterization of property that allow a spouse to establish that property is, in fact, separate property, or that community property has separate characteristics that require careful division.
+However, the law allows a spouse to establish that property is, in fact, separate property, or that community property has separate characteristics that require careful division.
 This can occur in cases where, for example, a spouse uses separate property funds to make improvements to the family home, or invest in a family-owned business.

-I work with a network of financial planners, forensic accountants, and other experts to ensure that, whether we pursue a marital settlement agreement with the other side through mediation or Collaborative Practice or must litigate a case in court, we do so fully informed of the assets character and prepared to protect our clients' financial interests.
+We work with a network of financial planners, forensic accountants, and other experts.
+When we pursue a marital settlement agreement through mediation or collaborative law, we do so fully informed of the assets involved.

-As you prepare to speak with a Burlingame property division attorney, it is important to begin gathering your financial documents.
-During this time, do not dispose of anything that could be relevant to determining your or your spouse's financial situation.
+As you prepare to speak with attorney Lisa Murray, it is important to begin gathering your financial documents.
+During this time, do not dispose of anything that could be relevant to determining your or your spouse’s financial situation.